Chart Color Schemes

 Infrastructure

-Ardross has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally
+Ardross has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 20 projects that may affect this region.
-Notable ones include Applecross Village Redevelopment (Stage 2), Polglass Way, Ardross, METRONET Canning Bridge Bus Interchange Upgrade, and Ogilvie Streetscape Upgrade - Canning Bridge Activity Centre.
-The following list outlines those most relevant.
+The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 20 such projects that could impact the area.
+Notable among these are Applecross Village Redevelopment (Stage 2), Polglass Way at Ardross, METRONET Canning Bridge Bus Interchange Upgrade, and Ogilvie Streetscape Upgrade - Canning Bridge Activity Centre.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.